AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 - **Log aggregation with New Relic**: New Relic collects and centralizes logs from Adobe Commerce applications, including logs related to infrastructure, CDN, and WAF.
 This setup allows for streamlined error tracking, creating dashboards, and querying logs for deeper insights into application performance and issues.
 Access to New Relic Logs enables searching and filtering logs by various attributes to diagnose issues quickly.

-- **Error log types**: Key error logs in Adobe Commerce Cloud include cloud.log, which contains deployment feedback, and cloud.error.log, which logs deployment warnings and errors.
-Other specific logs for debugging include debug.log, system.log, and exception.log, with each serving distinct roles in error and event tracking across the Commerce platform.
+- **Error log types**: Key error logs in Adobe Commerce Cloud include `cloud.log`, which contains deployment feedback, and `cloud.error.log`, which logs deployment warnings and errors.
+Other specific logs for debugging include `debug.log`, `system.log`, and `exception.log`, with each serving distinct roles in error and event tracking across the Commerce platform.

 - **Custom logging with Monolog**: Adobe Commerce supports custom logging via Monolog, which allows developers to direct log messages to various destinations like files, databases, and even alerts.
 This flexibility is useful for building advanced logging strategies that cater to different monitoring needs in development and production environments.